arcAman07/Go-Is-A-Joke/README.md

 Use of Joke API - https://jokeapi.dev/

-Things to be added :
+Things to be added : JSON data received is yet to be unmarshalled and needs to be converted into a struct to send only the particular fields